itu-devops/lecture_notes/REPORT.md

 ### How to hand-in?

-Send a pull request to the final release of your _ITU-MiniTwit_, which includes your complete report too, to the file `final_report_urls.py` in https://github.com/itu-devops/2020-spring.
+Send a pull request to the final release of your _ITU-MiniTwit_, which includes your complete report too, to the file [`final_report_urls.py`](https://github.com/itu-devops/2020-spring/blob/master/final_report_urls.py) in https://github.com/itu-devops/2020-spring.

+**Additionally**, submit the ZIP file of the release, which contains your report via [LearnIT](https://learnit.itu.dk/mod/exam/view.php?id=110630).

 ---------